-The body’s stress response is an important evolutionary function that protects us from being hurt.
+The body’s stress response is an essential evolutionary function that protects us from being hurt.
 The physical symptoms of anxiety commonly include increased heart rate, muscle tightness and dizziness that come alongside with shortness of breath.

-Here is how Veronica Walsh, a psychologist, a Dublin based CBT practitioner describes it in her blog:
+Here is how Veronica Walsh, a psychologist, a Dublin based CBT practitioner, describes it in her blog:

 “You’re in bed.
 In a lovely deep sleep.
 You’re woken by a crash sound somewhere in your home.
 A BURGLAR?!
 WHAT?!
 You are instantly alert – tilt your head back, eyes focussing in the middle distance for danger, ears straining to hear what’s going on, your heart pumping and lungs expanding to take more oxygen, heat rising in your body, ready to take whatever action is required (this can include ‘freezing’ that enabled us to hide from predators)… then you hear your flatmate shout ‘Sorry, only me, I dropped a plate’.
 Deep sigh as your body returns to balance…”

-Click here to read the list of the Fight-Flight-Freeze physicality.
+Click here to read the list of the fight-flight-freeze physicality.

 3 deep breathing techniques to reduce anxiety